WickedWizard3588/WickedWizard3588/README.md

 # Projects I'm working on

 All of them are stale as of today, 08/04/2021, as I need to concentrate on other work.
-By no means, should the below Open-Sourced Projects be considered stable, as all of them are a WIP.
+By no means, should the below Open-Sourced Projects be considered stable (except PC-Setup), as all of them are a WIP.

 <details>
     <summary>Xyborg</summary>